All Episodes

 It was to avoid questions.

-I mean, this is one of the if you can maneuver that, if you're a political candidate, and you can get away without taking firm positions on issue after issue after issue, then your approval numbers are less exposed to erratic movements.
+I mean, this is one of the, if you can maneuver that, if you're a political candidate and you can get away without taking firm positions on issue after issue after issue, then your approval numbers are less exposed to erratic movements.

-And she is going to receive kudos and credit for caring what the people of America think while all the while never having to explain herself and never having to uh entertain hard-hitting questions from reporters.
+And she is going to receive kudos and credit for caring what the people of America think while all the while never having to explain herself and never having to entertain hard-hitting questions from reporters.

 It hasn't happened.